Britanskii/todoenot/README.md

-# Todo Enote
+# Todo Enot

-Todo Enote is a simple to-do list app that helps you keep track of your daily tasks.
+Todo Enot is a simple to-do list app that helps you keep track of your daily tasks.
 The app is designed with a clean and minimalistic interface, making it easy to use and navigate.
 With Todo Enote, you can easily add, edit, and delete tasks, set reminders, and mark tasks as completed.

-## Features
-- Add, edit, and delete tasks
-- Set reminders for tasks
-- Mark tasks as completed
-- Clean and minimalistic interface

 ## Getting Started
 1. Clone the repository: